zzh2529463628/AutoSteper/README.md

 # AutoSteper
 Automated Stepwise Addition Procedure for Extrafullerene.
+TEST

 A detailed description could be found in the article: Exploring exohedral functionalization of fullerene with Automation and Neural Network Potential. ![overview](./overview.png)